-Use websites you know and trust.
-If a website seems a bit suspicious, look it up on the Better Business Bureau to see if it’s legit.
+- Use websites you know and trust.
+If a website seems a bit suspicious, look up the business on the Better Business Bureau—or your country’s equivalent—to see if it’s legit.

 Last-minute Christmas shopping tips

-Even the best laid plans can be derailed by the holiday rush.
+Even the best laid plans can be derailed by the madness of the festive season.
 Don’t lose heart!
-There are tons of ways to finish your last-minute Christmas shopping without paying through the nose or buying socks for everyone on your list.
+There are several ways to finish your last-minute Christmas shopping without paying through the nose or buying socks for everyone on your list.

-Subscriptions and memberships are ready in just a few clicks.
-Think entertainment (Netflix, Spotify Premium), food/cooking (Hello Fresh, Marley Spoon), or—okay, even socks.
+- Subscriptions and memberships are ready in just a few clicks.
+Think entertainment (Netflix, Spotify Premium), food/cooking (Hello Fresh, Marley Spoon), or even socks!

 The benefits of shopping local for Christmas

 Shopping on the websites of local businesses is not only a great way to avoid shipping delays.
-When you buy from local, independent shops (not chain stores), you’re also helping support small businesses that are suffering in the current economy.
-By redirecting your Christmas spending, you can make a positive impact on your community and ensure your favorite stores will still be around in the future.
+Buying from local, independent shops (not chain stores) also helps to support small businesses that are suffering financially as a result of the pandemic.
+By redirecting your Christmas euros, you can make a positive impact on your community and help your favorite local store as well!